 The oldest source of the entire Jewish Bible is the Song of Deborah.
 Historians believe the song dates back to shortly after the Egyptians left.
 It likely didn’t pop up out of nowhere.
 Deborah brought victory to a tribe that later became part of the Jewish nation.
 Deborah attributed that victory to Yahweh, who, as a son of the Canaanite supreme deity El, would otherwise have remained an obscure, inferior deity.
 In this way, Deborah initiated the Yahweh cult, which today has four billion followers.
 The historical genesis of the Bible is not Creation but Deborah.
 She is the Mother of Israel and likely the earliest historical figure in the Jewish Bible, the founder of the Jewish nation, and an avatar of God.

 That God is a Mother who can appear as an ordinary woman is not that far-fetched.
 The leader of the Church Ministry of Mother of All Creation cult claimed she was God and that God had had 534 lives, including Jesus, Cleopatra, Joan of Arc, and Marilyn Monroe.
 The latter three guesses might be spot-on, but her claim of having been Jesus proves she made it all up.
-Mary Magdalene, however, may not only have claimed it, but also succeeded in convincing Jesus of it, and then let him start a world religion that now has over two billion followers.
+Mary Magdalene, however, may not only have claimed it but also succeeded in convincing Jesus of it.
+It led him to start a world religion that now has over two billion followers.
 We have yet to see the leader of the Church Ministry of Mother of All Creation cult pull that off.

 Jesus’ inner circle knew that God had wedded Jesus, but the Gospels don’t mention this crucial factoid that everyone would have wanted to know.
 Scholars didn’t ask themselves why there were no surviving eyewitness accounts.
 Isn’t that suspicious?
 Here is your answer.
 And why did the early leaders of the Church do it?
 To religious Jews, the idea of God being a woman who married Jesus was alien or even blasphemous.
 Most early Christians were Jewish followers who had heard of Jesus and his miracles but lacked detailed knowledge of his life and teachings.